mikedaltonmtl/mikedaltonmtl/README.md

 Here are some ideas to get you started:
 -->

+<p>😄 I'm a recent graduate from the Lighthouse Labs Full-stack Web Development bootcamp, looking for an opportunity to put my newly learned skills to work.</p>
+<p>I've been a stay-at-home Dad for the past ten years, but with the (three) kids now out of the house during the day, I can't wait to actually have adult conversations again!
+More seriously, I've long held a passion for coding, for understanding how things work under the hood, and I see this as my big chance to do this everyday.
+They say that 'if you're doing what you love it's not really work' (or something like that!), well, I'm ready to put that to the test.</p>
 <p>🔭 I’m currently working on my resume, improving my LinkedIn profile and scouring the job boards for Junior Web Dev opportunities.</p>
 <p>🌱 I’m currently learning how to code a 2D, Legend of Zelda-type game, using CSS and Javascript.</p>
 <p>👯 I’m looking to collaborate on anything level-appropriate, preferably as a way to learn TypeScript.</p>